Liverpool City Region Combined Authority unveils plans for Investment Zone funding

 Among the schemes revealed in the report are:

 - Compound Labs: Compound Labs is a new 126,142 sq ft lab building on Paddington Village in the Knowledge Quarter Innovation District.
-It will include both commercial and academic lab accommodation, and well as providing a home for the Centre for Long-lasting Therapeutics. £10m has been provisionally allocated for the scheme.
+It will include both commercial and academic lab accommodation, and well as providing a home for the Centre for Long-acting Therapeutics. £10m has been provisionally allocated for the scheme.

 - CELT: Compound will be built on Paddington Village by Sciontec.
 It will house 43,055 sq ft of pharmacology and chemistry laboratories in the Centre of Excellence in Long-Acting Therapeutics (CELT), operated by UoL.